nicolasserrano/CS/Tomcat.md

 0. Copy the folder Q:\Java\apache-tomcat-8.5.24 to folder P:\

-1. Define the environment variables en the MS-DOS console:
+1. Define the environment variables in the MS-DOS console:

    ```batch
    SET JAVA_HOME=Q:\JAVA\jdk1.7.0_51